-7. Use the Java keytool command to create a Java Keystore containing all of the certificates that are part of the chain required to trust the certificate used to secure connections to your SQL server (these should be in your incoming .cer file):
+8. Use the Java keytool command to create a Java truststore containing all of the certificates that are part of the chain required to trust the certificate used to secure connections to your SQL server.
+Each certificate (extracted as per the previous step) needs to be imported into the truststore separately using a command similar to the following:

 '''

-sudo keytool -import -file /my/path/mycert.cer -keystore /my/path/sql-keystore -
+sudo keytool -import -file /my/path/mychaincert1.crt -keystore /my/path/sqltruststore -alias mychaincert1 -trustcacerts -storepass "MySuperSecureStorePassword"

-storepass "MySuperSecureStorePassword"

 '''